-Ryan Lee is a Project Assistant in the Department of Population and Public Health Sciences at the Keck School of Medicine of USC.
+Ryan Lee is a Project Manager in the Department of Population and Public Health Sciences at the Keck School of Medicine of USC.
 He graduated from Occidental College in 2019 with a B.A. in Biology with an emphasis in Cell and Molecular Biology and minors in Public Health and East Asian Studies.
 As an undergraduate, he worked on research projects ranging from infectious disease pathology to evaluation of public health regulations in Hong Kong.
 At the Department of Population and Public Health Sciences, Ryan currently oversees data collection efforts for multiple studies in health behavior and substance prevention research.
 In his free time, Ryan enjoys cooking, cycling, and playing tennis.

 Programmer Analyst II